The Evidence Base

 The principles underpinning a sensory integration approach build on research from diverse fields of study, including neurophysiology, psychology, and child development.
 Research in these areas (and sensory integration and processing research more specifically) is moving forward with speed.
 As the body of knowledge evolves and expands, our duty as educators and therapists is to critically examine and take the learning points into our research and practice.

-Sensory Integration Education has supported and shared research into sensory integration and sensory processing, for nearly three decades.
+Sensory Integration Education has supported and shared research into sensory integration and sensory processing, for more than three decades.
 Here are the easy ways that you can keep up to date with sensory research:

 Lifelong Learning Programme